Codex CLI¶

 - CLI dashboard: The Sessions panel Summary tab shows a "Rate Limits" section with utilization bars

 No separate API polling is needed by default — rate-limit data arrives as part of normal session monitoring.
 For one-shot CLI checks, sidekick quota --provider codex --refresh explicitly refreshes from Codex's usage API first, then falls back to local rollout data and cached snapshots if the API is unavailable.
+The combined sidekick quota --all view is API-first for Codex (with the same local fallback), so it always reflects the aggregate plan quota.

 Account Management¶